averman/xlsx-tool/README.md

 `node index.js upload <sourcefolder> <datasetname> <mappingrule_json_file>`

-mappingrule file is the same but for script, do use `row` instead of `rowsource`
+mappingrule file is the same but for script, do use `row` instead of `rowres`

 please make sure you have domo.key file in the same path as index.js with value
 ```